udacity/FCND-FixedWing/README.md

 ### Unity Simulation ###

-Finally, download the version of the simulator that's appropriate for your operating system [from this repository](https://github.com/udacity/FCND-FixedWing/releases).
+Finally, download the version of the simulator that's appropriate for your operating system [from this repository](https://github.com/udacity/FCND-FixedWing/releases). (v0.1.2 or higher for longitudinal scenarios)

 ## Simulator Walkthrough ##